 So what is a waffle slab?
-It’s a type of concrete slab used in house construction that uses poly-styrene spacers with a system of steel reinforcement between and on top of the styrene separated and held in place by small plastic supports known as chairs that keeps the steel mesh proud of the styrene.
+Sometimes referred to as a ‘waffle pod foundation‘ it’s a type of concrete slab used in house construction that uses poly-styrene spacers with a system of steel reinforcement between and on top of the styrene separated and held in place by small plastic supports known as chairs that keeps the steel mesh proud of the styrene.

 On building sites around Melbourne the tell-tale sign that a waffle slab is about to be constructed would be pallet loads of large styrene cubes tied down on a building site, or set out ready for a pour.
 And they are tied down for a good reason as they are light as a feather and can be blown away by wind causing the cubes to break up into tiny pieces that are a nightmare to pick up and end up in our waterways.

 When completed a waffle slab looks the same as the more traditional raft slab.
 Once the styrene and steel are covered with concrete all you see is the finished concrete.

 Waffle Slab laid out and ready for the concrete to be poured.

 Promotors of waffle slabs put forward a case that this type of slab is cheaper, there are less site works required, hence less labour and contracting costs, and that there is better insulative properties through the ground to the floor of the house.
 There is also less actual concrete.